EVA-3D/eva-main/docs/ecosystem.md

 # Ecosystem

-There are many projects that came from the same familiy as EVA.
+There are many projects that came from the same family as EVA.
 Check them out for the full experience :)

 ## V-Core 3